polkadot-fellows/xcm-format/README.md

 Operands:
 - `weight_limit: WeightLimit`
-- `check_origin: Option<MultiLocation>`
+- `check_origin: Option<Location>`

 Kind: *Indication*

 Errors:
 - `BadOrigin`

-### `SetAssetClaimer`

-Set a claimer to the assets still located in the `Holding Register` after execution finishes.
-A claimer is a `MultiLocation` that will have a right to claim the said assets via the `ClaimAsset` instruction.

-Operands:
-- `origin: MultiLocation`: a `MultiLocation` identifying the claimer to the assets still located in the `Holding Register` after execution finishes.

-Kind: *Command*

-Errors: *Infallible*

 ## **6** Universal Asset Identifiers

-*Note on versioning:* This describes the `MultiAsset` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
-If it is necessary to form a `MultiAsset` value that is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiAsset` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.
+*Note on versioning:* This describes the `Asset` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
+If it is necessary to form a `Asset` value that is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedAsset` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.

 ### Description

-A `MultiAsset` is a general identifier for an asset.
+A `Asset` is a general identifier for an asset.
 It may represent both fungible and non-fungible assets, and in the case of a fungible asset, it represents some defined amount of the asset.

-Since a `MultiAsset` value may only be used to represent a single asset, there is a `MultiAssets` type which represents a set of different assets.
-Sometimes it is needed to express a pattern over the universe of assets; for this purpose there is `WildMultiAsset`, which allows for "wildcard" matching.
-Finally, there is often occasion to provide a "selector", which might be a general pattern or a set of concrete assets, and for this there is `MultiAssetFilter`.
+Since a `Asset` value may only be used to represent a single asset, there is a `Assets` type which represents a set of different assets.
+Sometimes it is needed to express a pattern over the universe of assets; for this purpose there is `WildAsset`, which allows for "wildcard" matching.
+Finally, there is often occasion to provide a "selector", which might be a general pattern or a set of concrete assets, and for this there is `AssetFilter`.

 Fungible assets are identified by a _class_ together with an amount of the asset, the number of units of the asset class that the asset value represents.
 Non-fungible assets are necessarily unique, so need no _amount_, but this is replaced with an identifier for the asset instance, allowing for multiple unique assets within the same overall class.